 The Council and its employees contribute to the Municipal Pension Plan which is a multiemployer plan in accordance with the Public Sector Pension Plan Act.
 The plan provides defined pension benefits to retired employees based on their age at retirement, length of service and highest earnings averaged over five years.
-The contribution rate for eligible employees is 8.5% of the employee's salaries until the yearly insurable earnings are reached, increasing to 10.0% thereafter.
-The Council matches contributions to the plan at the rate of 9.75% of the eligible employee's salary.
-Effective January 1, 2022, the contribution rate for eligible employees is 8.61% of the employee's salaries.
+The contribution rate for eligible employees is 8.61% of the employee's salaries.
 The Council matches contributions to the plan at the rate of 9.31% of the eligible employee's salary.
+The contribution rates remain unchanged for 2024.

 The Council records its pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
 This is because the plan records accrued liabilities and accrued assets for the plan in aggregate with the result that there is no consistent and reliable basis for allocating the obligation, assets and cost to individual employers participating in the plan.
-The Council paid \$76,375 (2021 - \$88,884) for employer contributions to the plan for fiscal 2022.
+The Council paid \$88,524 (2023 - \$81,898) for employer contributions to the plan for fiscal 2024.
 The contribution rates are subject to change as determined by the plan administrators.

-The actuarial valuation for the Municipal Pension Plan as at December 31, 2018, indicated a \$2,866,444 funding surplus for basic pension benefits.
+The actuarial valuation for the Municipal Pension Plan as at December 31, 2021, indicated a \$3,761,000 funding surplus for basic pension benefits.
+The next actuarial valuation report of the Municipal Pension Plan will be December 31, 2024.